JemimaSadhika/edyst-s19-diy-pokedex/backend/README.md

 <h3>How to run the project:</h3>

-1. Save app.py in VS Code and activate your virtualvenv .
+1. Save app.py,scrap.py and pokemondetails.json in VS Code and activate your virtualvenv .

 2. The name of the virtualenv appears in left of prompt which shows virtualenv is active and then run the file app.py.